VMaia77/neural-net-lab/README.md

 ## Limitations

-The neural network's architecture is limited to a Multi-layer Perceptron (MLP) with fully connected layers, which may not be suitable for all types of data and tasks.
-In particular, the MLP architecture may struggle to learn complex relationships and patterns in the data, such as those found in images and natural language.
-Other types of neural network architectures, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs), may be better suited to these types of data and tasks.
-The current version also don't support hidden layers with different number of neurons, unless the user add the layers manually using the `add_layer()` and `build()` methods of the model class.
-The current implementation also lacks batch and layer normalization.
+This implementation primarily focuses on function approximation, and is limited to a Multi-layer Perceptron (MLP) architecture with fully connected layers.
+The MLP architecture may struggle to learn complex relationships and patterns in data, such as those found in images and natural language.
+Other neural network architectures, such as convolutional neural networks (CNNs), recurrent neural networks (RNNs, LSTMs) and transformers, may be better suited to these types of data and tasks.
+The current version also lacks the ability to have hidden layers with varying numbers of neurons, batch/layer normalization, and automatic differentiation.
+For tabular data, gradient-boosted tree ensembles may be a better choice according (Borisov et al. 2022), though neural networks and deep learning can also be used.

 ## References